Models of Jacobians of curves: The strict logarithmic Jacobian and the Picard space

 where $K:=\ker f$ is equal to $\ker g$ by the snake lemma.
 The map $g$ is a map of \'etale group spaces (\ref{thm:sPic_representable}), hence its kernel is \'etale, i.e. $K$ is \'etale.

-Note that the locus $U\hra S$ over which the morphism $X \rightarrow S$ is smooth is non-empty by our log regularity assumption.
-One checks immediately that $K$ is trivial over $U$, hence the map $K \to \Pic^{tot0}_{X/S}$ factors via the closure $\bar e$ of the unit section (since $K \to S$ is \'etale, so the pullback of the dense open $U \sub S$ is dense in $K$).
-To prove that $K$ is open in $\bar e$, let $p\in K$ be a geometric point and restrict to the strict henselization of $S$ at $p$.
+Note that the locus $U\hra S$ over which the morphism $X \rightarrow S$ is smooth is schematically dense by our log regularity assumption.
+One checks immediately that $K$ is trivial over $U$, hence the map $K \to \Pic^{tot0}_{X/S}$ factors via the closure $\bar e$ of the unit section (since $K \to S$ is \'etale, so the pullback of $U \sub S$ is schematically dense in $K$).
+The map $K \to \bar e$ is a quasi-compact immersion.
+To show that it is open, we may pick a geometric point $p\in K$ and restrict to the strict henselization of $S$ at $p$.
 There is a unique section $S\to K$ through $p$, which by \ref{lem:open_image} is open in $\bar e$.
-It follows that
+Thus $K \to \bar e$ is open, and factors through an open immersion $ K \sub \bar e^{\et}$.

 The reverse inclusion is easier: the map $\bar e{^\et}\to \sLPic^0_{X/S}$ is zero when restricted to $U$, so by the N\'eron mapping property of $\sLPic^0_{X/S}$ (\ref{thm:Neron}), the map $\bar e^{\et}\to \sLPic^0_{X/S}$ is zero and therefore $\bar e^{\et}\subset K$.